 Approximately 15 degrees before the reference point is reached, start to smoothly roll wings level with aileron, balance with rudder in the same direction, and relax the backpressure to re-establish the level attitude and maintain a constant altitude.
-Check PAT.

 The student should be able to taxi by this point.
 Introduce the instrument check during the taxi, and continue (or begin) to involve the student in the checklists.

 You may want to introduce some basic radio work.
-For example have the student call ready for takeoff, and respond to the clearance (if one is required).
+For example, have the student call ready for take-off, and respond to the clearance (if one is required).

-On the way out to the training area revise the different climbing attitudes and their performance.
+On the way out to the training area, revise the different climbing attitudes and their performance.

 The student should be capable of climbing to a suitable altitude and levelling off.
-A short amount of straight and level practise can be done while you talk about adverse yaw.
+A short amount of straight and level practice can be done while you talk about adverse yaw.
 Since it is best to demonstrate adverse yaw at low speed, ask the student to slow the aeroplane down while maintaining straight and level.
 Take control and demonstrate adverse yaw.
 There is no need for the student to practise this.

-Start with level 30 degree turns.
+Start with level 30 degree angle of bank turns.